- The Meaning of Due Diligence

-It may be time-consuming, but putting in the effort to conduct proper due diligence before making an investment will benefit you greatly in the long run.
-When considering your next investment, use this comprehensive checklist to guide your due diligence activities, step-by-step.
+It may be time-consuming, but conducting proper due diligence before making an investment will benefit you greatly in the long run.
+When considering your next investment, use this comprehensive checklist to guide your due diligence activities step-by-step.

-- Legal: evaluate legal condition, including ongoing litigations, intellectual property, and leases and contracts
+Legal: evaluate legal conditions, including potential regulatory issues, ongoing litigations, intellectual property, and leases and contracts

 Create a Virtual Data Room

 A Virtual Data Room (or Virtual Deal Room) is an online database where companies can store and share confidential data, typically organized by checklist area (see above).
 VDRs provide a place for deals to be conducted and negotiated, for deal teams to collaborate, and act as a unified silo for all relevant information about the deal.

 Stand-alone virtual deal room products are available, while others opt for file collaboration services like Dropbox and Google Docs.